-The photo to the left is of a home I sold a few years back.
+The photo to the right is of a San Jose home I sold a few years back.
 You cannot tell from the image, but there is a front door off to the right of the single car garage door, and back around on the left side, near the double car garage door, there’s another front door.
+There are 2 units.
 It is a duplex or a duet home?
 You cannot necessarily tell by looking!

 If you’re a Silicon Valley homeowner, you will sometimes need to replace elements of your home, such as the roof or water heater, or do repairs or remodeling to keep the home functional, comfortable, and efficient.
 Kitchens and bathrooms need to be updated from time to time, and sometimes remodeled.
 These repairs and remodeling projects often (if not always) require permits and finals.